w3c/w3c-website-redesign-html/docs/components/README.md

 # Components

-Examples of the individual components, the building blocks that house page content.
+Examples of the individual components, the building blocks of your web pages.

 In the CSS architecture, there are two directories relating to components.
 The **core components** directory handles the minimum required styles for all components.
 They are compiled into `core.css`, which is served to all browsers (along with `print.css`).